DBoocock/erk_waves/README.md

 desired.
-The output directory includes a file "params.txt" documenting parameter values as well as a csv file "results\_from\_time\_xxxx/cell\_data.dat" containing simulation data (the data to save is specified in the module ErkPropulsionWriterNoAlignment).
+The output directory includes a file "params.txt" documenting parameter values as well as a csv file "results\_from\_time\_xxxx/cell\_data.dat" containing simulation data (the data to save is specified in the ErkPropulsionWriterNoAlignment class).
 Within each row of "cell\_data.dat" the first column gives the simulation timepoint, then columns repeat in blocks of 8 containing the following information for each cell:

-    "location_index"    # Redundant with cell_id
+    location_index    # Redundant with cell_id
-    "cell_id"    # Unique cell identifier
+    cell_id    # Unique cell identifier
-	"x", "y"    # Cell centroid location
+	x, y    # Cell centroid location
-    "erk"    # ERK level
+    erk    # ERK level
-    "A0"    # Target area
+    A0    # Target area
-    "A"    # Cell area
+    A    # Cell area
-    "theta"    # Angle of self-propulsion
+    theta    # Angle of self-propulsion

 Simulations can be visualized using [Paraview](https://www.paraview.org/download/): open Paraview and